dentemple/boilerplate/README.md

 Feel free to fork, clone, or copy this repo!

-Even though this boilerplate is primarily for myself, it may provide useful insight into how certain technologies fit together.
+This boilerplate is primarily for myself; however, it may provide useful insight for you into how certain technologies fit together!

 ## Features